Balanced vs Structured Literacy

 BL also appeals to the “every child is different” truism in education, for example: “Learners, teachers, curricula, and schools vary.
 Not everyone learns in the same way; not every task requires the same strategies; not every teacher has the same talents; not every school has the same combination of learners and teachers” (Spiegel, 1998, p.
 116).
 Such thinking then, aligns with the notion that individual teachers should select approaches that they believe are “balancing” the key reading elements of phonics, phonemic awareness, vocabulary, comprehension, and fluency, for the children in their class, though not from a scope and sequence perspective.

 Another notable absence in much of the BL literature is discussion of the fact that there are different approaches to phonics instruction, and they are neither synonymous nor interchangeable.
-Analytic, incidental, and embedded phonics align more with WL (whole-to-part analysis) than do approaches such as systematic synthetic phonics that emphasize part to-whole analysis for beginning readers (Wheldall, Snow, & Graham, 2017).
+Analytic, incidental, and embedded phonics align more with WL (whole-to-part analysis) than do approaches such as systematic synthetic phonics that emphasise part to-whole analysis for beginning readers (Wheldall, Snow, & Graham, 2017).
 Synthetic phonics explicitly teaches children how to synthesize (blend) sounds in order to form words.
 When teachers use analytic phonics the child is encouraged to look at the first letter of a problematic word, after having first attempted to deduce the word by using semantic cues (including removing their eyes from the text and looking at pictures) and syntactic cues to try to “decode” an unknown word.

 WL- and BL-based approaches to initial reading instruction place great store on children memorising banks of so-called “sight” words (sometimes referred to as “irregular” or “high-frequency” words).
 In a structured literacy approach it is considered helpful to teach children a small and carefully selected list of high frequency words that are not easily decodable using common grapheme-phoneme correspondence patterns (e.g. you, was, said, one) so they can begin reading simple connected text as quickly as possible” (Buckingham, 2016).